CTEK Suggests Three Easy Steps For Preparing Batteries For Winter Storage

 Remove the battery from the battery compartment and use a paste of baking soda and water to clean and neutralize any acid.
 Accumulations of acid or dirt can enable small amounts of current to flow between the terminals.
 Use clean water to rinse off the cleaning solution.

-Use a wire brush on the terminals and cable clamps until all corrosion, grease and other contaminating material is gone, and the metal is shiny.
+Use a wire brush on the terminals and cable clamps until all corrosion, grease and other contaminating material are gone, and the metal is shiny.
 Apply dielectric grease to the terminals as a means of preventing corrosion in the future.

 2) Inspect the battery exterior and check the electrolyte level